introlab/opentera-webrtc/opentera-webrtc-native-client/OpenteraWebrtcNativeClient/OpenteraWebrtcNativeGStreamer/README.md

 Every source file is identified with a header comment that contains the license.

 The component as a whole is therefore licensed under the LGPLv3.

-# WebCore

-The files from WebCore were taken from [here](https://opensource.apple.com/source/WebCore/WebCore-7611.3.10.0.1/platform/mediastream/libwebrtc/).